VIAME/VIAME/examples/detection_file_conversions/README.rst

 |
 |   For the point type, only 1 set of coordinate is provided
 |
-|   An alternative format that reader supports looks like:
+|   An alternative format, that the reader also supports, looks like:
 |
 |     201503.20150517.png,527,scallop,"""line"": [[458, 970], [521, 1021]]"
 |
-|   which is more or less the same, just formatted differently.
+|   which is more or less the same as the prior, just formatted differently.
 |
 | **Detection CSV (Deprecated) - Additional Comma Seperated Value Detection Format**
 |